OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

-# Solana | On-chain NFT Royalty Fee updater
+# Solana | On-chain NFT royalty fee updater

 This script allows you to update royalty fees of a given list from mint addresses.
 It only updates the values stored in on-chain data.